-- Gold Padlock Icon Is only assigned to the "Latest" Production Releases - Green Padlock Icon 🚳 Is only assigned to all other Releases
+- Gold Padlock Icon 6 Is only assigned to the "Latest" Production Releases

-Unlocked 🐿
+Unlocked ն

-If the padlock is green then this indicates that the functional model for this Release has the "Update Rights" to be used to update the baseline Production Release, i.e., this is the functional model on which any changes to the functionality should be recorded.
+If the padlock is green then this indicates that the functional model for this Release has the "Update Rights" to be used to update the baseline Production Release, i.e. this is the functional model on which any changes to the functionality should be recorded.
 Only an Unlocked Work in Progress Release can be used to update the baseline Production Release.
 Once the update is complete the Work in Progress Release is Locked and the update rights have been passed over to the new baseline Latest Release (its icon is set as a gold unlocked padlock).